 No one does bright, bold color like Fiesta.
 This four-piece place setting is available in a variety of beautiful colors, all in that classic Fiesta style.
-People often collect Fiesta ware, which has been manufactured in the United States for decades—many more dishes and accessories are available for people who want to expand their collection.
-And, since Fiesta keeps the pattern consistent, all your pieces will match even if years pass before you buy more.
+People often collect Fiesta dinnerware, which has been manufactured in the United States for decades—many more dishes and accessories are available for people who want to expand their collection.
+And, since the company keeps the pattern consistent, all your pieces will match even if years pass before you buy more.
 Have a hard time picking just one color?
 "It’s fun to mix and match colors," raves our product tester.

 Our tester also noted that the dinner plates are great for large or small meals, and the lip of the plates keep chaotic food from slipping off the side while eating.
 These dishes can be used in the microwave and dishwasher and even the oven.
 The dishes are incredibly durable, but they also have a five-year chip resistance warranty, just in case they do get damaged.